 “Bond ETFs might be most appropriate for those fixed income investors who like the advantages of ETFs, including intraday trading and holdings transparency,” explains Lee Sterne, ETF strategist with Fidelity.
 “Bond ETFs let you tactically pick and choose when you want to enter and exit the market, based on prevailing market conditions.”

 Bond ETF risks

 Of course, just as bond ETFs provide certain advantages, they also have risks.
 Bond ETFs have risks similar to individual bonds and bond mutual funds, such as maturity, interest rate, and credit risk.
-Bond ETFs also have tracking risk, and their potential valuation may be at a premium or discount to NAV.
+Bond ETFs also have tracking risk (a measure of risk that is due to active management decisions made by the portfolio manager), and their potential valuation may be at a premium or discount to NAV.

 Abundance of bond ETF opportunities

 You should decide for yourself whether bond ETFs, bond mutual funds, or individual bonds are right for you.
 Or a combination of these different types of products might be suitable, depending on your specific investing objectives, risk constraints, and time horizon.
 Whatever route you choose, a strong case for active bond management can be made in today’s market, given the size and complexity of the bond universe.

 If you are interested in exploring bond ETFs, check out the list of the largest bond ETFs by NAV within 8 bond fund categories.
 Additionally, Fidelity offers 3 actively managed bond ETFs that are available for purchase on Fidelity.com commission free: Fidelity Total Bond ETF (FBND), Fidelity Corporate Bond ETF (FCOR), and Fidelity Limited Term Bond ETF (FLTB).